Hamidatmohd/Group-9-Python-Console-Project/README.md

-# Country Information and News Retrieval Console App
+# Travel InfoHub Console App

-This Python console application is designed to retrieve and display information about a specific country using the Rest Countries API and the News API.
-It allows users to input a country name, fetch details such as the country's name, capital, population, region, and subregion, and write this information into a text file.
+This Python console application is designed to assist prospective travelers in retrieving and displaying information about a specific country using the Rest Countries API, OpenWeather, and the News API.
+It allows users to input a country name, and fetch details such as the country's name, languages, currencies, and alternative spellings and write this information into a text file.
 Additionally, the app retrieves news articles related to the specified country and displays their titles, sources, and URLs.
+This app also helps with the provision of current weather updates of the prospective traveler's choice.

 ## Prerequisites
 - Python 3. x
 - `requests` module

 ## Setup
-1. Obtain API keys for the Rest Countries API and the News API.
+1. Obtain API keys for the Rest Countries API, OpenWeather API and the News API.
 2. Install the `requests` module using the following command:
    ```
    pip install requests